 - Amina Modan

-Amina Bibi Ali Modan is a passionate Educationalist who has maintained a plethora of roles in the education system.
-She has been an Assistant Principal at Tauheedul Islam Girls’ High School since 2015, a school and Sixth Form that delivers exceptional outcomes at GCSE and A-level.
+Amina Bibi Ali Modan is a passionate educationalist who has maintained a plethora of roles in the education system.
+She has been an Assistant Principal at Tauheedul Islam Girls’ High School since 2015, a school and sixth form that delivers exceptional outcomes at GCSE and A-level.

-She is currently working on a book entitled ‘Hats Off’ – exploring the lessons from Education, Leadership, Personal and Cultural ‘hats’.
+She is currently working on a book entitled ‘Hats Off’ – exploring the lessons from Education, Leadership, Personal and Cultural hats’.

 - Sue Moore

-Sue has been Head at Queen Elizabeth II High School on the Isle of Man since 1998, having previously held deputy headships at Holland Park School and the Heathland School in London.
+Sue has been headteacher at Queen Elizabeth II High School on the Isle of Man since 1998, having previously held deputy headships at Holland Park School and the Heathland School in London.
 Sue has been a member of ASCL Council since 2004.

-Sue is the Chair of the Curriculum and Assessment Quality Committee, an advisory committee to the AQA Board of Trustees.
+Sue is Chair of the Curriculum and Assessment Quality Committee, an advisory committee to the AQA Board of Trustees.